-The MBBR is a wastewater treatment technology that uses biofilm carriers to optimize bacteria cultures for the use in industrial and municipal applications.
-The plastic carriers are mixed with the wastewater by an aeration system, and the treated water flow out of the tank through a sieve.
-The compact system removes BOD, ammonia and nitrogen, and the design of systems in flexible based on application.
+The AnoxKaldnes Moving Bed Biofilm Reactor (MBBR) is a wastewater treatment technology that uses biofilm carriers to optimize bacteria cultures for use in industrial and municipal applications.
+The plastic carriers are mixed with the wastewater by an aeration system, and the treated water flows out of the tank through a sieve.
+The compact system removes BOD, ammonia, and nitrogen, and the design of systems in flexible based on application.

-MBBR are are designed with and then purchased though the manufacturer, to ensure that treatment is optimal for specific applications.
+MBBRs are designed with and then purchased though the manufacturer, to ensure that treatment is optimal for specific applications.

-More than 600 MBBR systems.
+More than 600 MBBR systems have been implemented worldwide.

 Technical support is provided by the manufacturer through various water services and maintenance support packages.
 These packages include water plant maintenance and chemicals for water treatment.
 In addition all of the packages include remote technical support.

 Individual components are available from the manufacturer for replacement through the technical support plans.